ANRGUSC/Jupiter/README.md

 ### CIRCE

 [CIRCE](https://github.com/ANRGUSC/CIRCE) is a dispatcher tool for dispersed computing, which can deploy pipelined computations described in the form of a directed acyclic graph (DAG) on multiple geographically dispersed computers (compute nodes).
-CIRCE deploys each task on the corresponding compute node (from the output of WAVE), uses input and output queues for pipelined execution, and takes care of the data transfer between different tasks.
+CIRCE deploys each task on the corresponding compute node (from the output of HEFT), uses input and output queues for pipelined execution, and takes care of the data transfer between different tasks.

 ## Instructions